White Island eruption: Emergency doctor describes 'war zone' horror at hospital

 Plastic surgeon and director of the Victorian Adults Burns Service, Heather Cleland, said the biggest challenges for treating severe burns was fluid loss, resuscitation and protection of the airways.

-"The other issue is inhalation and protection of the airway which can block off creating a very dangerous situation.
-People often require a tube to be put down into their lungs to keep the airway open and so the patient can still breath basically," Cleland said.
+"The other issue is inhalation and protection of the airway which can block off, creating a very dangerous situation.
+People often require a tube to be put down into their lungs to keep the airway open and so the patient can still breathe basically," Cleland said.

 The severity of burns are measured by the percentage of coverage on the body.